Touchstone Talks: Ep 3 - What's Your Number?

 with some stature of wealth

-and obviously success has an advisor.
+and some success has an advisor.

 Well, and now you have,